• Skip to primary navigation

 Bear’s Hump

-Devastated by the 2017 Kenow fire that ravaged the area but rebuilt to be even better than before, Bear’s Hump is a short and steep hike that is worth the incline.
+Devastated by the 2017 Kenow wildfire that ravaged the area but rebuilt to be even better than before, Bear’s Hump is a short and steep hiking trail that is worth the incline.
 The trailhead is located at the parking area across from the Prince of Wales turn-off.
 The hike is only 2.8km and offers breathtaking views of all of Waterton below.

 View from Bear's Hump